blooop/devcontainer-templates/src/pixi/NOTES.md

 ### Template Options

 - **pixiVersion**: The version of Pixi to install (default: v0.41.4)
-- **projectName**: The name of your project used for the devcontainer
+- **projectName**: The name of your project.
+This value is used in the devcontainer configuration to set container names, labels, and related identifiers, ensuring consistency across the development environment.
 - **installPythonExtensions**: Whether to install Python and Ruff VS Code extensions
 - **installCopilot**: Whether to install GitHub Copilot extension
 - **includeDockerInDocker**: Whether to include Docker in Docker feature